 A good customer support team will win the trust of your established customer base.
 It will also help you gain new customers through positive reviews and referrals.

 They are not ignorant of the current market trends, and they have new-age technology and customer reviews at their fingertips.
-Therefore, to achieve small business growth, sales and marketing managers need to constantly engage with their customers during their buying journey without overlooking the digital gaps.
+Therefore, to achieve growing business growth, sales and marketing managers need to constantly engage with their customers during their buying journey without overlooking the digital gaps.